karinlag/spades_stats/README.md

 ###Output

 Statistics is calculated for each file, and the results are written to one output file.
+The output file will be prefixed with string given to option -p.

 The output is output one line per scaffolds file, with the following columns (first line is header line):